ulissesemuman/EmulatorExtensionHelper/README.md

 ## 📦 Installation

+1. Download the latest release from the Releases page.
+2. Launch the app and choose:
-- Simply run the executable to register context menu options.
+- "Add context menu for current user"
-- Choose between **Current User** or **All Users** mode.
-- Administrator privileges required for system-wide installations.
+- or "Add context menu for all users" (requires administrator rights).
+3. Right-click any supported file type in Explorer and associate it with an emulator!

 ## Requirements